nmcl/sandbox/README.md

 Any specific licences will be displayed within the relevant sub-directories.

 Some of this stuff may build (and work).
 Some may not.
 Don't look here for active work.

+Anything that builds will have a mention in its README.md.
+Lack of a mention doesn't necessarily indicate it won't build but there's a good chance that is the case.